lildude/phpZenfolio/README.txt

           mysql://user:password@server/database

-     phpZenfolio uses the MDB2 PEAR module to interact with the database if you use database based caching.  phpZenfolio only supplies copies of the MDB2_Driver_mysql and MDB2_Driver_sqlite (sqlite 2) drivers.
-If you need a different driver, you will need to download and install it yourself.
+     phpZenfolio uses the MDB2 PEAR module to interact with the database if you use database based caching.  phpZenfolio does *NOT* supply the necessary PEAR modules.
+If you with to use a database for caching, you will need to download and install PEAR, the MDB2 PEAR module and the corresponding database driver yourself.
 See MDB2 Manual
      (http://pear.php.net/manual/en/package.database.mdb2.intro.php) for
      details.